PabloFacciano/ampscript-studio-public/run-history/index.md

 ## What is Run History?

 It allows to analyze the execution of the code written in the Code Editor.
+To see all the details, open the execution detail by clicking on the link in the lower panel.

 ## Use cases